nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Implementation of `MAIN_UNSELECTED_MODE` Features

+`MAIN_UNSELECT_MODE` is the mode of the application when the users have **not** selected a deck, and they are not reviewing any decks.

-Commands in the `MAIN_UNSELECTED_MODE` that are implemented for when a **deck is not selected** behave similarly as the example below:
+Most commands in the `MAIN_UNSELECTED_MODE` behaves similarly as the example of `addDeck` command below:

 #### addDeck Feature